International Reporter: Journalism Award

 International Reporter’s Journalism Award recognizes a journalistic product which in an insightful, surprising and engaging way has shed light upon an international issue especially related to Africa, Asia or Latin-America.

 The award was presented for the first time in 2010.
 It was then awarded to Inger Sunde and Harald Eraker for «Connecting people», a critical documentary about the mobile phone industry, that was aired on NRK Brennpunkt.

-Aftenposten’s correspondent in South Asia, Kristin Solberg, received the award in 2011.